Chapter 1. "Another Life".

 “Anything can happen.
-You are going alone, and I will not be able to protect you!
+You are going alone, and I won’t be able to protect you.
 But fear is not my helper if I decided that you should blow away the cobwebs and see a new world.
 This will do you good, Veronica.
 The classes at the university have ended, the holidays have begun and nothing keeps you anymore in St. Petersburg.”

 “It is you who keeps me....”
 The girl gently kissed her aunt on the cheek.